NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Shadefield Knife.md

 * * *

 **Effect** Blood seeps out of the knife, coating your hand.
-Enemies within 30 feet who can see this must succeed at a DC 26 Will check save or become [[Conditions/Frightened|Frightened 1]] (frightened 1 and [[Conditions/Doomed|Doomed 1]] on a critical failure).
+Enemies within 30 feet who can see this must succeed at a DC 26 Will check save or become [[Frightened|Frightened 1]] (frightened 1 and [[Doomed|Doomed 1]] on a critical failure).
 The knife continues to bleed for 1 minute or until you make a successful Strike with it, which deals an additional 1d6 persistent bleed damage.

 *Source: Pathfinder #208: Hoof, Cinder, and Storm* *ORC*